What is a Dual Occupancy Property

-Dual Key properties are not a new concept because there are many different ways of getting two properties on the one residential building block.
+Dual Occupancy properties are not a new concept and there are many different ways of getting two properties on the one residential building block.

-Townhouses, semi-detached houses are just some of the ways but they all have some key concepts in common:
+Townhouses, semi-detached houses are just some of the ways this has been done in the past and they all have some key concepts in common:

-Investing in new house and land packages is often an investment strategy for high income earners who want the benefits of depreciation and interest expense for their residential property investment loan to reduce their taxable income.
+Investing in new Dual Occupancy house and land package is a property investment strategy for high income earners who want the benefits of depreciation and interest expense for their residential property investment loan to reduce their taxable income.

 For many property investors this has been the only option: Buy a property with a return of 2-3% knowing that the equity increase is the main goal and in the short to medium term they get to pay less tax because of the losses from depreciation and interest.

-With Dual Key Properties you get the increase in value without the losses.
+With Dual Occupancy Properties you get the increase in value without the losses.

 Property Investment Strategies vary from person to person based on their risk appetite and their time horison but factors like tax, borrowing capacity and rental income are also very important.